Go to SafelyFed.ca to download.

 Breastfeeding has important benefits throughout a child’s life.
 It reduces the risk of overweight and obesity and protects children from negative health consequences throughout the life course.
 Breastfeeding gives children the healthiest start in life.
 Breastmilk provides all the energy

-The 2020 ABC Conference has been postponed; new date October 2.
-Registration date TBA.
+The 2020 ABC Conference has been postponed to Spring 2021.
+Dates TBA.
 Please continue visiting our Website and, or subscribe to our News (below) to automatically received further information.

 On behalf of the Breastfeeding Committee for Canada Baby-Friendly Initiative Symposium Planning Committee, we are happy to share the event information for the next Baby-Friendly Initiative Symposium 2019.
 The Baby-Friendly Initiative Symposium 2019 will take place from October 1st to 3rd, 2019 in